 The EPA has published extensive information for householders on protecting private wells, including an online tool for assessing whether your well is at risk.

 The EPA is the supervisory authority for public water supplies and the local authority is the supervisory authority for private supplies.
-This means that they can legally enforce the EC drinking water standards if agreed actions on a regulated water supply have not been taken within the agreed timescale.
+This means that they can legally enforce the standards set out in the Regulations if agreed actions on a regulated water supply have not been taken within the agreed timescale.

 A notice (a Direction) can be served (by the EPA on Irish Water or by the local authority on private owners or trustees) to prepare an action programme that will bring the supply up to the necessary standard as soon as possible.

-In the case of private supplies, owners and trustees must prepare their action programme in consultation with the local authority.
+Owners and trustees of private supplies must prepare their action programme in consultation with the local authority.